lbryio/lbry.com/content/news/240-eclipse.md

 [Download from Play Store](https://play.google.com/store/apps/details?id=io.lbry.browser) or [direct download](http://lbry.com/releases/lbry-android.apk).

 The biggest change with Eclipse is an introduction for multi-language support.
-At launch, it comes with support for 12 languages, listed below.
+At launch, it comes with support for 10 languages, listed below.

 ![Eclipse](https://spee.ch/@lbrynews:0/android-eclipse.png)

-Notifications will be slowly rolled out and turned on in the coming weeks, but as an initial test of the system, everyone will be sent a notification with a special code over the next 24 hours.
-So make sure you’re up to date!

 ### More about LBRY Eclipse

-- Adds support for more than one dozen languages, listed below.
+- Adds support for ten languages, listed below.
+More coming soon!
 - Auto-rendering and improved display of images and text.
 - Improves internal routing to expand possible notifications.
 - Faster page load speed.